 Skip to content

 Failed Hair Transplant?
-Here’s What To Do
+How to Reverse It and What To Do

 Failed Hair Transplant?
-Here’s What To Do
+How to Reverse It and What To Do

 Hair transplants are generally a safe and effective procedure, with a success rate of around 90–95%.
-However, in some rare instances, you may be unhappy with your FUE or FUT hair transplant and this can be some of the following:
+However, in some rare instances, you may be unhappy with your FUE or FUT hair transplant, and this can be some of the following:

 • Poor growth/ density